-The United States and the Association of Southeast Asian Nations (ASEAN) are celebrating 40 years of partnership — decades spent working together on the shared goals of peace and prosperity.
+Secretary of State Rex Tillerson attends the ministerial meeting of the Association of Southeast Asian Nations (ASEAN) in August, continuing American engagement in the region as the U.S. and ASEAN celebrate 40 years of working together on the shared goals of peace and prosperity.

 ASEAN was created in August 1967 by five countries that wanted to work together to better address challenges in Southeast Asia.
 The group has grown to 10 countries, and as a bloc, ASEAN is the fourth-largest trading partner for the U.S.